deasterly/ADMIN1/Lab_Guides/Module_04_Labs.md

 6. `tar --help | less `
 - > Refer to this terminal for help as needed and exit `less` when done.
 *****
-### TASK 3: Complete the following steps on SERVER1
+### STEP 3: Complete the following steps on SERVER1
 1. Open the ***Pearson RHCSA 8 Cert Guide*** to page 75
 2. Complete **Exercise 3-5** from the book